 In 2017, Pat announced his run for Congress after current Rep. Michelle Lujan Grisham announced her run for governor in 2018.

 There are just six openly gay members of the US House of Representatives.
 Pat will be the seventh member of that caucus.
+He was endorsed by the Gay & Lesbian Victory Fund in November 2017, alongside US Sen. Tammy Baldwin and 8 other incumbents and candidates deemed most viable and likely to protect and expand LGBT voices in Congress.

 Pat lives in Albuquerque with his partner Christopher, their dogs Jack & Okra, and their cat Gus.